nsquared-team/draw-attention/readme.txt

 1. Create your interactive image.
 We have a [video walkthrough](https://wpdrawattention.com/document/create-your-first-draw-attention-image/) showing how to create the image.

 == Changelog ==

+= 1.9.7 =
+* Improved: Hide tooltip if there is no title for a hotspot

 = 1.9.6 =
 * Fixed: Issue affecting Go-to-URL hotspots after smooth scrolling update in 1.9.5